kubecost/cost-analyzer-helm-chart/.github/PULL_REQUEST_TEMPLATE.md

 ## How does this PR impact users?
 (This is the kind of thing that goes in release notes!)

 ## Links to Issues or ZD tickets this PR addresses or fixes

 -
 -

+## What risks are associated with merging this PR?
+What is required to fully test this PR?

 ## How was this PR tested?